Klein-Venedig: Later governors

 Because of ill health, von Speyer resigned as governor in 1539, and he died in June 1540.

 In December 1540 Philipp von Hutten became governor (captain-general) of Venezuela.
 Hutten then continued the search in the interior.
 After several years of wandering, harassed by the natives and weakened by hunger and fevers, he and his followers came on a large city, the capital of the Omaguas, in the country north of the Amazons, where they were routed by the Indians, and Hutten was severely wounded.
 He led those of his followers who survived back to Coro, in 1546, to find that a Spaniard, Juan de Carvajal, had been appointed by the Royal Audiencia of Santo Domingo to preserve order in Venezuela.

 As the years had gone by with no news of Hutten and his followers, Carvajal had founded El Tocuyo with settlers of Coro and begun to feel secure in his position, and the return of the German adventurers was not welcome to him.
 When he saw how diminished they were in number, he thought to force from them an acknowledgment of his authority.
-In this, however, he was unsuccessful, and a subsequent attempt to seize them was well-nigh disastrous to himself, for he was wounded by a traveling companion of Hutten's, Bartholomeus VI.
-Welser (the younger).
+He failed when was wounded by a traveling companion of Hutten's, Bartholomeus VI.
+Welser (the younger), in a subsequent attempt to seize them.

 Carvajal was forced to pledge the Germans safe passage to Coro on the coast.
-In their journey to the coast, the adventurers took no precautions against attack, and were easily captured by Carvajal in April 1546, who, after keeping Hutten and Welser in chains for a time, had them beheaded.
+The adventurers took no precautions against attack while journeying there, and were easily captured by Carvajal in April 1546.
+After keeping Hutten and Welser in chains for a time, he had them beheaded.
 Some years later, the abdication of Charles V in 1556 meant the definitive end of the Welser's attempt to re-assert their concession by legal means.